 Membership and Terms

-The Committee shall be comprised of six to eight full-time faculty members with a majority of them being tenured.
+The Committee shall be comprised of five to seven full-time faculty members with a majority of them being tenured.
+The chair shall be a tenured faculty member.
 The membership, as much as possible, should be representative of the faculty from the various colleges, schools, and the library.
 These faculty members will serve two-year overlapping terms with approximately one-half of the memberships lapsing each year.
 No Senate member with less than three years of fulltime experience with Indiana University may serve on the committee.
-No senate member with a 50% or greater administrative workload assignment may serve on the committee.

 Charge